svrnhdl/tails-cold-storage/tails-amnesia.md

 Starting Tails can be tricky sometimes on certain computer models.
 You need to tell the computer to boot from the USB stick.
 This can be chosen during the boot-up by pressing F2 or F10 (but this varies greatly by computer models).
 Refer to [this page](https://tails.boum.org/install/win/usb/index.en.html#start-tails) for more information or if you are experiencing issue when starting tails.

 ## Persistent storage
 When you succeed in booting up the operating system from the USB, you will be presented with the Tails Greeter.

+![Tails Greeter](https://github.com/SovereignNode/tails-cold-storage/blob/master/images/tails-greeter.png)

 At this point, you need to chose if you want to use the persistent storage feature or not.

-![Tails Greeter](https://github.com/SovereignNode/tails-cold-storage/blob/master/images/tails-greeter.png)

 If you don't use this, you will have to re-create your wallet with your seed whenever you want to do an outgoing transaction (or alternatively, you can sweep the entire wallet when you want to spend your coins).
-If you decide to enable the persistent storage, a copy of the wallet (including the seed) will be kept in the encrypted volume of your USB stick.
+If you decide to enable the persistent storage, a copy of the wallet (including the seed) will be kept in an encrypted volume of your USB stick.
 This way, you don't need to access the seed whenever you want to do an outgoing transaction.
 This is more similar to the experience of using an air-gapped hardware wallet.

-Since we won't be using the persistence feature in this guide, you can simply start Tails.
+Since we won't be using the persistence feature in this guide, you can simply press 'Start Tails' and continue with this guide.
 If you are using a computer that still has a wifi-card or has a wired connection to the internet, make sure to DISABLE ALL NETWORKING in the Tails Greeter.

+If you want to use the persistence feature, check out the other guide [here](https://github.com/SovereignNode/tails-cold-storage/blob/master/tails-persistence.md).

 # Creating a wallet
 ## Air-gapped cold storage wallet